sourcegraph/about/handbook/talent/resources_for_hiring_managers.md

 We are flexible when it comes to scheduling interviews because we are all-remote and we don't need to schedule all interviews back-to-back (unlike typical onsite interviews at other companies).
 Some candidates like spreading interviews out (e.g., across multiple days and/or having breaks between interviews on the same day) and others prefer to batch them as much as possible to get it over with. *Ask the candidate what their ideal interview schedule looks like and then try to accommodate those preferences as much as possible (given interviewer availability)*.

-Even if candidates prefer to batch all their interviews together, it might not be possible due to the timezones of available interviewers.
+Even if candidates prefer to batch all their interviews together, it might not be possible due to the time zones of available interviewers.

 If interviews are spread over multiple days and it is clear from the initial feedback that we won't be moving forward, we will cancel the remaining scheduled interviews to save our teammates and the candidate's time.

 To schedule an interview with a candidate, please reach work with your recruiter or Slack @hiring.
-You can see a list of Recruiters [here](https://about.sourcegraph.com/handbook/talent/hiring/how_recruiting_interfaces_with_hiring_managers#the-talent-team).
+You can see a list of Recruiters [here](https://about.sourcegraph.com/handbook/talent#talent-team-members).